acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8 write into file the result of the the commande ls -la

 Task 9 duplicate the last line of the file iacta

+Task 10 delete all the regular files with .js extension that are present in the current directory ans its subfolders.